bfeitknecht/vault/sem3/DMath/UE/bf/DMath-bf-u03.md

 Let $S$ be the statement to prove, i.e. $n \mid m \ \text{and} \ n \mid (m+1) \implies n=1$.
 For the sake of contradiction, let's assume that $S$ is false,

+n divides m and n divides m plus one implies n is equal to one